-mstib Mothers occupational status, code number, gen.: The detailed occupational status of the mother was generated from the individual variables (uv).
-For first survey: PSH0320; PSH0330; PSH0340; PSH0360; PSH0370; PSH0380 (PENDDAT) After first survey: mstib (PENDDAT) netges Current total net income (without marginal employment, incl. cat. info.), gen.: This variable contains the accumulated information on net income from all employment positions (> EUR 450), which is generated from the answers to open-ended questions on net income and a categorical follow-up question when respondents provided dont know or details refused answers to open-ended questions (new).
-ET3407; ET3507; ET3607; ET3707; ET3807; ET3907 (bio_spells) netto Net income of the current main employment incl. categorised information, gen.: A generated variable integrating information from categorised and open-ended survey questions on net income (new).
-ET3407; ET3507; ET3607; ET3707; ET3807; ET3907 (bio_spells) nettokat Categorised net income from the current main employment, gen.: This variable aggregates the categorised information on net income for a specific variable, which combines several items on income categories (new).
-ET3407; ET3507; ET3607; ET3707; ET3807; ET3907 (bio_spells) ostaatansyr Nationality syr./iraq.
+netto Net income of the current main employment incl. categorised information, gen.: A generated variable integrating information from categorised and open-ended survey questions on net income (new).
+ET3408; ET3508; ET3608; ET3708; ET3808; ET3908 (bio_spells) nettokat Categorised net income from the current main employment, gen. : This variable aggregates the categorised information on net income for a specific variable, which combines several items on income categories (new).
+ET3408; ET3508; ET3608; ET3708; ET3808; ET3908 (bio_spells) ostaatansyr Nationality syr./iraq.
 HH, incl. open info., categories (anon.): From wave 10 onwards, this identifier can be used to determine for the sub-samples of Syrian and Iraqi households whether a person has the Syrian nationality or another nationality.
 A separate designation of persons with Iraqi nationality had to be omitted due to a small number of cases (new).
-Non-anonymous variant of ostaatan, sample (PENDDAT) palter Age (from PD0100), gen.: The respondents age is generated from the date of birth and date of the current personal interview (new).
-PD0100; pintjahr, pintmon, pinttag (PENDDAT) panel Willingness to participate in the panel (new): (new).
-Information supplied by the survey institute regarding the households willingness to participate in the panel. pintdat Date of personal interview: This generated variable indicates the date on which the personal interview was conducted in the format YYMMDD (new). pintjahr, pintmon, pinttag (PENDDAT)
+Non-anonymous variant of ostaatan, sample (PENDDAT) palter Age (from PD0100), gen .: The respondent's age is generated from the date of birth and date of the current personal interview (new).
+PD0100; pintjahr, pintmon, pinttag (PENDDAT) panel Willingness to participate in the panel (new) : (new).
+Information supplied by the survey institute regarding the households' willingness to participate in the panel. pintdat Date of personal interview : This generated variable indicates the date on which the personal interview was conducted in the format YYMMDD (new). pintjahr, pintmon, pinttag (PENDDAT) pintnum interviewer in personal interview : The artificial identifier indicates the interviewer who conducted the interview.
+This information is consistent between PENDDAT and HHENDDAT as well as across waves.
+A definite characteristic of the label always identifies the same interviewer (new).
+Information that is generated and supplied by the survey institute. schul1 Highest school qualification, excl. foreign qualifications and information from open-ended survey questions: This variable records the highest academic qualification.
+Equivalent Eastern and Western German qualifications were combined (e.g., EOS and Abitur), but information from open-ended questions was excluded (fs).
+For first survey: PB0200; PB0220; PB0230; PB0300; PB0400 (PENDDAT) After repeated survey: schul1 from previous wave ; PB0200; PB0220; PB0230; PB0300; PB0400 (PENDDAT)